-WHEREAS the Board of Directors is the governing body of the Tulalip Tribes under the Constitution and Bylaws of the Tribe approved by the United States Commissioner of Indian Affairs and the Secretary of the Interior on January 24, 1936, pursuant to the Act of June 18, 1934 (48 Stat.
+WHEREAS, the Board of Directors is the governing body of the Tulalip Tribes under the Constitution and Bylaws of Tribe approved by the United States Commissioner of Indian Affairs and the Secretary of the Interior on January 24, 1936, pursuant to the Act of June 18, 1934 (48 Stat.
 984, 25 U.S.C. §476); and

-WHEREAS the Board of Directors is empowered by Article VI, Section 1 of the Tulalip Constitution to enact laws governing gaming activities on Tulalip lands, and
+WHEREAS, the Tulalip Board of Directors under Article VI, Section 1.
+(L) Article VI, Section 1 of the Tulalip Constitution to enact laws governing gaming activities on Tulalip lands; and Art.
+VI, Sec.
+1 of the Tribal Constitution desire to safeguard and promote the community's peace, safety, and general welfare; and